SwedbankPay/developer.swedbankpay.com/checkout-v3/mac/post-purchase.md

 {% include payment-order-capture.md %}

 The purchase should now be complete.
-But what if the purchase is canceled or the payer wants to return goods?
+But what if the purchase is cancelled or the payer wants to return goods?
 For these instances, we have `cancel` and `reversal`.